iconify/iconify-figma/README.md

 * `npm run test` - test Icon Finder core.

+# Custom builds

+To create custom build you need to change plug-in hash and name in manifest.json.
+This is enough for Figma to treat plug-in as separate plug-in, so it won't share configuration with Iconify plug-in.

+This plug-in can be limited to one collection, making it easy to create custom plug-ins for collections.
+To set collection, add parameter "prefix" in ui/plugin-ui.js and ui/dev-ui.js.
+Code is already there, you only need to uncomment it and set to correct values.

+You can disable any menu sections that you do not need in ui/src/components/header/navigation.jsx.
+Just comment out what you do not need.
+In About/GitHub menu please keep information about Iconify project and author.
+You can add your own information about your icon set as well.

 # License

 Iconify Icon Finder is dual-licensed under Apache 2.0 and GPL 2.0 license.
 You may select, at your option, one of the above-listed licenses.